pmascaraque/typescript_basics/ts-react/README.md

-Learning how to work with TypeScript with React.
+Introduction to basic React concepts like hooks and props with Typescript.